visgl/luma.gl/docs/webgl/program.md

 ### `constructor`

-Creates a new program using the supplied vertex and fragment sshaders.
+Creates a new program using the supplied vertex and fragment shaders.
 The shaders are compiled into WebGLShaders and is created and the shaders are linked.

 Syntax: